 Here you click on “Environment Variables…”, after which the following window opens:

-As the standard version, I currently use the latest long term support version Java 11.
+As the standard version, I currently use the latest release version, Java 14.
 Therefore, you should make the following settings:

 - The top list (“User variables”) should not contain any Java-related entries.